 Office hours are always a challenging part of teaching—they are a valuable tool for promoting student success, yet it is tough to get students to show up.
-Successfully implementing office hours will be even more important this fall, as they address two key concerns students reported this past spring:
+Successfully implementing office hours for students attending online is even more important.
+Students whose only option is to attend online have expressed two key concerns:

-- a sense of disconnection from instructors and fellow students
+- a sense of disconnection from instructors and fellow students, and

 - a desire for responsiveness and communication from instructors.

-Here are some key issues to consider when developing online office hours for the fall semester, using Zoom:
+Here are some key issues to consider when developing online office hours using Zoom:

 Develop a schedule and signup system